By Neil C. Olsen, Historian, Trinity Episcopal Church on the Green, New Haven, June 2012

 Burnet was also was a lover of books, and a considerable scholar, if highly unorthodox in his religious views.
 If not quite a Deist, he was certainly on the far end of a rationalist Unitarian view of religion as you could be at that time in the British Empire.
 He was the sort of intellectual that liked to read and talk about the latest intellectual fad, and expect you to listen as he was, after all, the godson of the King and Queen, the son of a Bishop, the student of Newton, and the Governor of New York.
 In all things Burnet was the perfect Enlightenment English Gentleman.

 Save in one thing.
 While in New York, the Governor wrote and published – against the sage advice of his friends – the embarrassing An Essay on Scripture Prophecy, Wherein it is Endeavoured to Explain the three periods Contain’d in the Xii Chapter of the Prophet Daniel With some Arguments to make it Probable that the FIRST of the PERIODS did Expire in the Year 1715, which he published anonymously in 1724, His brother-in-law told him it were better he had spent his time playing Backgammon than writing it.
+Few note that he shared this affection for scholarly analysis of prophesy with his tutor, Isaac Newton.
+Newton wrote Observations upon the Prophecies of Daniel, and the Apocalypse of St. John, (published posthumously) and predicted the world would end in 2060.

-The Governor had met and befriended Rev. Samuel Johnson on Johnson’s frequent visits to New York City in the 1720s, a place where Johnson had relatives, and where he could find the soothing company of other Anglicans amid his troubling life among openly resentful Puritans, and the conversion of intellectual peers such a Rev. Vasey of Trinity Church and Governor Burnet.
+The Governor had met and befriended Rev. Samuel Johnson on Johnson’s frequent visits to New York City in the 1720s, a place where Johnson had relatives, and where he could find the soothing company of other Anglicans amid his troubling life among openly resentful Puritans, and the conversion of intellectual peers such a Rev. Vasey of Trinity Church, Dr.Cadwallader Colden, and Governor William Burnet.
 Burnet loved to debate and to push his views.
 He tried to convince the young minister of the correctness of then fashionable principles of Clarke, Whiston, Hoadly, Jackson, Sykes and others trendy philosophers of the day of the impossibility of the Holy Trinity.
 Johnson read them all, and discussed them with the Governor.

 Johnson’s disciple and first biographer Dr. Thomas Bradbury Chandler, in his The life of Samuel Johnson, D.D., the first president of King’s College, in New York: Containing many interesting anecdotes; a general view of the state of religion and learning in Connecticut during the former part of the last century; and an account of the institution and rise of Yale College – written about 1790 but published in 1805 – wrote about his mentor’s next steps in the debate.